Blaze10/Jacobi-Interview-Assessment/readme.md

-# 📋 Interview Assessment
+# 📋 Technical Assessment

-This repository contains the solutions to three interview assessment tasks.
+This repository contains the solutions to three technical assessment tasks.
 Each solution is provided in a separate folder with the associated code and test cases.

 ## 📂 Repository Structure